ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 ## Product Owner

 The Product Owner is accountable for maximizing the value of the product resulting from the work of the Scrum Team.
-How this is done may vary widely across organizations, Scrum Teams, and individuals
+How this is done may vary widely across organizations, Scrum Teams, and individuals.

-The Product Owner is also responsible for effective Product Backlog management, which involves:
+The Product Owner is also responsible for effective **Product Backlog management**, which involves:

-- Developing and clearly communicating the **Product Goal**.
+- Developing and explicitly communicating the **Product Goal**.
 - Creating and clearly communicating **Product Backlog** items.
 - Ordering (and prioritizing) Product **Backlog items**.
 - Ensuring the Product Backlog is **transparent, visible, and understood**.

 The Product Owner may do the above work or may delegate the responsibility to others.
 Regardless, the Product Owner **remains** accountable.

 For Product Owners to succeed, the entire organization must respect their decisions.
-These decisions are visible in the content and ordering of the Product Backlog, and through the inspectable Increment at the Sprint Review.\
+These decisions are visible in the content and ordering of the Product Backlog, and through the inspectable Increment at the Sprint Review.

 The Product Owner is **one person**, not a committee and is responsible for the Product Backlog.

 ---

 ## The Scrum Master

-The Scrum Master is responsible for establishing Scrum as outlined in the Scrum Guide by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.
+The Scrum Master is responsible for establishing Scrum as outlined in the Scrum Guide, by helping everyone understand Scrum theory and practice, both within the Scrum Team and the organization.
 Additionally, the Scrum Master ensures that the Scrum Team improves its practices within the Scrum framework.

-Scrum Masters are true leaders who serve the Scrum Team and the larger organization.
+Scrum Masters are true leaders who **serve** the Scrum Team and the larger organization.

 *The Scrum Master* serves (supports) the **Scrum Team** in various ways, including:

 - **Coaching** the team members in self-management and cross-functionality
-- **Helping** the Scrum Team focus on creating high-value Increments that meet the Definition of Done
+- **Helping** the Scrum **Team** focus on creating high-value Increments that meet the Definition of Done
 - **Causing** the removal of impediments to the Scrum Team’s progress
 - Ensuring that all **Scrum events** take place and are positive, productive, and kept **within the timebox**.